martintrojer/martintrojer.github.com/_posts/2014-03-09-working-with-coreasync-chaining-go-blocks.md

 Anyway, let me explain what I mean.

-Let's say we have a complicated `get-result` function that hits some external services (waits for the result) and the feeds the input to a big calculation function multiple times.
+Let's say we have a complicated `get-result` function that hits some external services (waits for the result) and then feeds the input to a big calculation function multiple times.
 All examples below simplified for brevity.

 <script src="https://gist.github.com/martintrojer/9436582.js?file=get-result.clj"> </script>